Front Office Football Seven

 - Dynamic Quarterback learning process.
 As quarterbacks learn more about the game, they will have access to more plays during games, allowing the smarter signal-callers to better confuse their opponents.

 - Record keeping.
 All team statistics are tracked for a manager's entire career.
 Team records, including all-time performance against every other team, are kept.
-A game-by-game performance breakdown will be available for individual players.
+A game-by-game performance breakdown is always available for individual players.

 - Power ratings.
 You can see how your team ranks using Solecismic

-Software's System 305.
+Software's custom power rankings.
 These ratings are used to set a point spread for each game.

 - Enhanced replay value.
 Every time you start a new career, the core ratings